 Bekaert Corporation is a global steel wire manufacturer that operates five U.S. facilities.
-North American Logistics Manager Maurizio Pardetti recently spoke about the company’s transition to digital transportation management on our recent webinar titled “Creating Efficiencies in the Logistics Process with Dock Scheduling,” citing that the company was able to significantly cut its transportation costs by implementing TRANSPOREON dock scheduling.
+North American Logistics Manager Maurizio Pardetti recently spoke about the company’s transition to a collaborative transportation management platform on our recent webinar titled “Creating Efficiencies in the Logistics Process with Dock Scheduling,” citing that the company was able to significantly cut its transportation costs by implementing Transporeon dock scheduling.

-When did Bekaert begin using the TRANSPOREON cloud transportation platform?
+When did Bekaert begin using the Transporeon collaborative transportation platform?

 In the past, each individual plant was responsible for their own logistics, be it negotiating rates with transportation companies, dock scheduling or other activities.
 Our carriers were used to receiving emails and getting phone calls from us—they were just used to working things in a very antiquated, manual way.

 Since we’ve introduced Transporeon, some benefits have started to show.
 It definitely helps our teams in each shipping facility better plan.
 They can clearly see what the dock schedule is for the next day.
 Some are limited on staff and have to bring in support to meet certain volumes per day since our shipping schedule is very volatile throughout the week and month, so if they know ahead of time—and they would by looking at the dock schedule—they can clearly plan for that.

 The time slots themselves are set up to match shipping capacity.
 For example, in our Van Buren, Arkansas, facility, they’ve changed the time slot schedule three times in the last four months.
 They’ve adjusted for peaks in volume, they’ve adjusted for manning and other activities.
 So in every case we have to match our slots to match their staffing, but it’s actually quite easy to do, it doesn’t take much to change the schedule as needed and to adjust accordingly.

 How has the dock scheduling system helped with detention fees?